oldtownmedia/otm-development-standards/CSS.md

 ### Sass

 At Old Town Media we use the sass library to make writing css quicker and more efficient.
-We use local compilers to concatenate/minfy files and run libraries such as autoprefixer upon compilation.
+We use local compilers to concatenate/minify files and run libraries such as auto-prefixer upon compilation.
 This allows us to keep our stylesheets to one request while organizing the code in an easy-to-read and efficient way.

-#### File Oranization
+#### File Organization

 We follow a basic file structure at Old Town Media that makes our projects easier to work on.